iamJpRowan/obsidian-simple-icons/README.md

-# Lucide Icons Plugin for Obsidian
+# Simple Icons Plugin for Obsidian

 Associate beautiful Lucide icons with your markdown files and see them throughout the Obsidian interface.
 Icons can be assigned via frontmatter, tags, or folder paths.